fizzle77/JAFDTC/doc/README.md

 airframe, many systems provide common *Reset* and *Link* buttons along the bottom of the editor.

 The *Reset* button restores the default settings to the selected system.
+This button is disabled when the system is in its default configruation.

 The *Link* button connects the system to another configuration.
 This allows you to, for example, have a single common radio configuration that you can share across different configurations.
 This way, you can make a single change to the shared configuration and have the linked systems update.

 > Links are tracked per system.
 That is, Systems A and B in Configuration X can be linked
 > to completely different configurations if desired.